 Admission Requirements

 Applicants must supply the requisite written admission materials and must have a personal or phone interview with members of the faculty.
 Prospective DEdMin students may apply for admission at any time.
-The normal deadline for applications for admission in the fall is March 15, but applications will be considered on a continual basis and individuals may be admitted as space allows.
+The application deadline for admission in the Fall term is July 1, Spring term is October 1, and Summer term is March 1.
 Further details on admission requirements and procedures are available from the Admissions office.

 Course Requirements